andrewcooke/choochoo/docs/data-model.md

 ### Hard Reset

 Following the rules above allows us to (efficiently) calculate only *missing* derived statistics.
-In pratice it will also be useful to have the option of deleting all derived statistics (by deleting all Intervals).
+In practice it will also be useful to have the option of deleting all derived statistics (by deleting all Intervals).